15 Dietitian Side Hustles to Earn an Extra $1000 Per Month

 Don’t be afraid to reach out and pitch yourself.
 Come up with a short paragraph on what you would speak about and start reaching out to local companies on LinkedIn.

-14. Social media manager
+14. Social Media Manager

 If you’re a creative soul (like me) and enjoy coming up with beautiful Canva images to post on social media, there are TONS of social media management jobs out there.
 Social media management usually involves creating and posting content on someone’s social media streams, plus engaging with other accounts.

 I’ve worked for a few different health or nutrition-focused brands to come up with social media content for their audiences.
+Health brands are often looking for someone who has a health or nutrition background to assist with content creation.

-15. Virtual assistant
+15. Virtual Assistant

 Again, many of these positions are available on freelancing platforms, or even conventional job boards like Indeed.